Tutors as Mentors

 After working so hard in the program, students often have great news to share.
 “All of a sudden, a student will have an A+ or a 100%.
 After a while, it’s not a surprise.
 It becomes an expectation.
 It’s good to see their success,” says Forrester.
 On top of student’s academic improvements, tutors notice that kids become skilled at asking for help and problem solving, and students report feeling confident.
 Participating in this transformation is moving.
 “It’s my bucket-filler.
 My day job pays my bills, but this one fills my bucket,” says North Regional Library Lead Tutor Rebecca Hrobak.
 And when you witness students grow from timid middle schoolers to bold, mustache-sporting teens, how can it not be?

-In the 2022-2023 school year alone, 1,800 unique students met with Homework Help tutors nearly 7,000 times with 60% of participants coming once a week or more!
+In the 2023-2024 school year alone, 2,400 unique students met with Homework Help tutors nearly 9,000 times!
 Our library hopes to reach even more young people in the community this year.
 “We have grown through word of mouth.
 Friends bring other friends, and friends of friends.
 It’s awesome that patrons are referring patrons,” says Forrester.
 Because of your generosity as Friends, this beloved program is expanding to five more library locations this year to reach even more students across the county.